 The winter-equivalent to hiking is, of course, snow-shoeing.
-The tourist offices usually have good information on show-shoeing routes in the quiet and beautiful back-country.
+The tourist offices in the French Alps usually have good information on show-shoeing routes in the quiet and beautiful back-country.

-For those who have the equipment and snow-safety knowledge to do this strenuous sport, ski-touring is truly amazing, and I have never seen Pompe happier.
+For those who have the equipment and snow-safety knowledge to do this strenuous sport, ski-touring in France is truly amazing.
+I have never seen Pompe happier than when we went ski-toruing in the French Alps.
 He bounced up and down in the snow like a rabbit, tirelessly setting off snow-ball after snow-ball that he chased down the mountain.

 Of course, there is the option to hire guides and equipment for both snow-shoeing and ski-touring.
 Apart from ensuring your safety, a guide will save you time planning.
 There are countless guide services in Chamonix, the main one is Compagnie des Guides de Chamonix; however, they are not the cheapest guides and they have a reputation for not being the most friendly guides in the Alps.